-Wednesday I attended the W3C Technical Plenary Day festivities, which included a brief press conference with Tim Berners-Lee, interesting insights into the W3C's work in progress and future plans, and much more (you can view the agenda here).
+Wednesday I attended the W3C Technical Plenary Day festivities, which included a brief press conference with Tim Berners-Lee, interesting insights into the W3C's work in progress and future plans, and much more.
 And it also gave me a chance to sit with Chris Lilley, a W3C employee whose responsibilities include Interaction Domain Leader, Co-Chair W3C SVG Working Group, W3C Graphics Activity Lead and Co-Chair, W3C Hypertext CG.
 What that combination of titles means is that he is the "go to" guy at W3C to learn what W3C's CDF standard is all about.

 The most astonishing piece was written by ZDNet’s Mary Jo Foley.
 Early on in her article she stated that, “the ODF camp might unravel before Microsoft’s rival Office Open XML (OOXML) comes up for final international standardization vote early next year.”
 All because Gary, Sam and Marbux have decided that ODF does not meet their needs.
 Astonishing indeed, given that there is no available evidence to support such a prediction.

 So what is this CDF, and should it be considered to be an alternative to ODF?
 Here’s what Chris Lilley had to say, reconstructed from my notes (in other words, this is not a direct quote):

 So we were in a meeting when these articles about the Foundation and CDF started to appear, and we were really puzzled.
 CDF isn’t anything like ODF at all – it’s an “interoperability agreement,” mainly focused on two other specifications – XHTML and SVG.
 You’d need to use another W3C specification, called Web Interactive Compound Document (WICD, pronounced “wicked”), for exporting, and even then you could only view, and not edit the output.